outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

                 - you could graph the problem/solution with any of those objects, if they supply all the info needed to frame the problem - navigating on the filter or mismatch section of the network may be faster given the commonness of those objects
               - example: find resource combination to resolve a lack of another resource
                 - problem cause: missing resource or its alternatives, or missing resources to generate it or its alternatives, or dependence on resource or its alternative
-                1. create missing resource
+                - solution 1: create missing resource
                   - navigate up causal stack: find combinations of functions & objects that generated it
                   - navigate sideways: find alternatives or find alternative combinations to generate it
-                2. invalidate dependence
+                - solution 2: invalidate dependence
                   - navigate up causal stack until dependence cause is found: find combinations of functions & objects that generated dependence
                   - navigate sideways: find functions to invalidate dependence (generate resource) or correct problem (imbalance, lack, mismatch) causing dependence
                 - solution intents 1 & 2 have a 'generate resource' intent in common, which fulfills both solution intents - so if the intent changes between them, the solution involving generating the resource may cover the next problem iteration too, or the intent that invalidates the problem may prevent future iterations